yshng/etch/README.md

 # etch

-etch-a-sketch project for the odin project working on DOM manipulation
+Odin Project exercise for working on DOM manipulation, flexbox.
+Move your cursor around the screen to leave a trail of darkened squares.
+Reset and modify the number of squares.